Who keeps the Engagement Ring After a Break-Up?

 It is an offense for a person to knowingly install, conceal or otherwise place an electronic tracking device in or on a motor vehicle without the consent of all owners of the vehicle for the purpose of monitoring or following an occupant or occupants of the vehicle.

 In other words, you should probably think twice before purchasing a tracking device from one of the those “I Spy” type stores in an effort to keep tabs on, or gather evidence against, a spouse or partner.
 Not only does violation of the statute constitute a Class C misdemeanor, but I also imagine that any illegally secured evidence would be subject to challenge in civil court as well.
-In other words, that smoking gun evidence you think you’re getting from the tracking device might actually end up getting thrown out anyway.
+In other words, that smoking gun evidence you think you’re getting from the tracking device might actually end up getting thrown out anyway.… Read the rest

 Gun Trusts: Feinstein’s Bill Addresses Handguns Too.